Project-Ironhack-2-Event-Project/Event-App/Final-project2.md

     user-Models.js : Model of User ✅

-    event-Models.js : Model of Event
+    event-Models.js : Model of Event✅